On the properties of Northcott and Narkiewicz for elliptic curves: Proof of the main results

 Without loss of generality, suppose that the points $P_1, P_2, \ldots, P_r$ form a basis of the free part of $\ker(T_{L/F})$.
 Then, every point $P \in \ker(T_{L/F})$ can be written as

 for some integers $k_1, \ldots, k_r$ and some torsion point $Q \in \ker(T_{L/F})$.
 Then, using \eqref{eq:hhPQ} and \eqref{eq:hhP1r} and noticing $\hh(Q)=0$, we have

-where $c$ is a positive constant depending on $E$ and $P_1, \ldots, P_r$.
-So, for any subset of points in $\ker(T_{L/F})$ of bounded height, the corresponding coefficients $k_1, \ldots, k_r$ are also uniformly bounded, and thus the subset itself is finite.
-This in fact completes the proof.
+where $c$ is a positive constant depending only on $E$ and $P_1, \ldots, P_r$.
+So, for any subset of points in $\ker(T_{L/F})$ of uniformly bounded height, the corresponding coefficients $k_1, \ldots, k_r$ are also uniformly bounded, and thus the subset itself is finite.
+This completes the proof.